David Roden Buxton: Photography

 Buxton’s books are illustrated with his photographs and he also took photographs of churches in Rome that are included in Émile Mâle’s book The Early Churches of Rome which Buxton translated for the English market.
 His photographs of Russian churches “procured with much difficulty” are acknowledged by Hugh Braun in his book Historical Architecture and photographs taken by Buxton during the family’s visit to Russia in 1927 are included in the book Iron Curtain: From Stage to Cold War written by Patrick Wright, a distant cousin.
 Photographs attributed to Buxton are also held in the Conway Library whose archive, of primarily architectural images, is being digitised under the wider Courtauld Connects project.

 Private life

 On 24 September 1939 Buxton married Annelore Gerstl, the stepdaughter of the artist Arnold Gerstl whose pencil drawing of David Roden Buxton is held in Leicester’s German Expressionist Collection.
-They had a son Roden Arnold Buxton (b .24 July 1942) but divorced in 1948.
-With his second wife Mary Violet Buxton (married 9 December 1950) he had five children; Elizabeth Eglantyne Buxton (b.
-13 September 1951 - she predeceased her father, d.
-1985), Richenda Mary Buxton (b.
-14 January 1953), Francesca Buxton (b.
-3 March 1956), Charles Benedict Buxton (b.
-27 August 1958), James Andrew Denis Buxton (b.
-5 May 1964).
+They had a son but divorced in 1948.
+With his second wife Mary Violet Buxton (married 9 December 1950) he had five children.